 About

 I completed my master’s degree from Georgetown University’s School of Foreign Service where I concentrated on sub-state conflict and post-conflict development and democratization.
 I also completed a certificate in Refugees, Migration & Humanitarian Emergencies from the Institute for the Study of International Migration at Georgetown.
-In Montreal, I obtained a BA Honours degree in Geography at Concordia University in 2009 and have since acquired fifteen years of cumulative experience in the global development and humanitarian sectors.
+In Montreal, I obtained a BA Honours degree in Geography at Concordia University in 2009 and have since acquired over fifteen years of cumulative experience in the global development and humanitarian sectors.

 Scroll to Top